Healthy Yards

 Where to buy native plants

-• Once yearly sale, ordering begins in winter.
-Orders due very early spring/late winter.
+Once yearly sale, ordering begins in winter.
+Orders due 3/6 by 4 pm!!

 The Seneca Park Zoo's Butterfly Beltway project offers a variety of seed mixes in prepackaged sizes that cater to a wide range of needs, from covering up to an acre of land to as small as a patio planter.
 Our goal is to feature as many native species as possible in our mixes, which attract and support a diverse range of native pollinators.